-- a. the Executive (the Cabinet); or

-- b. another member of the Executive; or

-- c. a committee of the Cabinet; or

-- d. an officer of the Council; or

-- e. another local authority or the executive of another local authority

-- f. joint arrangements with one or more other local authorities, including the establishment of a joint committee with such authority or authorities
+- a. the Executive (the Cabinet); or - b. another member of the Executive(this type of decision is called an Individual Executive Decision Notices (IEDN); or - c. a committee of the Cabinet; or - d. an officer of the Council; or - e. another local authority or the executive of another local authority - f. joint arrangements with one or more other local authorities, including the establishment of a joint committee with such authority or authorities